kpluas21/KSheet/README.md

 ## Installation

 To open the project in a development environment, simply open the .sln file with Visual Studio and build.
+Otherwise, simply run KSheet.exe and open the url in a browser of your choosing.
+Make sure the port listed is open to traffic.
+By default, it is 5000.

 ## Usage